qchenevier/memoire_presentation/presentation.md

 ## Listening

-Communication is now widespread and the ability to listen to is one of the most overlooked skills in modern organizations.
+Communication is now widespread and the ability to listen is **one of the most overlooked skills** in modern organizations.

 2-way communication now prevails over 1-way broadcast.
 Yet many people have poor listening skills.

 ## Learning & Experimenting

-The ability to learn and experiment has been stiffled in many organizations in order to avoid unnecessary waste.
+The ability to learn and **experiment has been stiffled** in many organizations in order to avoid unnecessary waste.

 As a result, failure of an experiment is often seen as a bad thing.
 Yet, it is now possible to design cheap experiments to learn.
 Most people don't feel safe enough in their organizations to propose such experiments.

 ## Open mindedness

-Many organizations have emphasized the power of experts and risk management.
+Many organizations have emphasized the **power of experts and risk management**.
 However, this tends to naturally increase refusal of operations' changes and of new ideas.

 A quickly changing environment requires having people, while still having some expertise, which are accepting change & are able to make powerful cognitive associations.